HeaPA: Difficulty-Aware Heap Sampling and On-Policy Query Augmentation for LLM Reinforcement Learning: Introduction

 Motivated by these gaps, we propose \textbf{\name{}} \textit{(\textbf{\underline{Hea}}p Sampling and On-\textbf{\underline{P}}olicy Query \textbf{\underline{A}}ugmentation)}, a query-lifecycle framework that jointly addresses frontier tracking, on-policy pool growth, and stable integration. \name{} maintains a bounded query pool and concentrates training on the evolving capability frontier via heap-based boundary sampling, which prioritizes a medium-difficulty band where rollouts are neither always correct nor always incorrect.
 In parallel, \name{} grows the pool on-policy by letting the current policy generate new queries and routing them through asynchronous, lightweight validation to obtain verifiable answers before insertion, keeping data expansion aligned with the student while controlling overhead.
 To prevent correlated augmentations from destabilizing the curriculum, \name{} tracks augmentation lineage and applies topology-aware pool statistics re-estimation via lineage propagation with controlled reinsertion, yielding a smoother coupling between query generation, sampling, and policy updates.

 We evaluate \name{} by plugging it into GRPO and DAPO, using Qwen2.5-7B as the backbone, and training on two widely used math corpora, DAPO-Math and OpenR1-Math~\citep{Qwen2.5,GRPO,DAPO,OpenR1}.
 Across seven held-out benchmarks spanning competition math and broader reasoning, \name{} consistently improves over the original pipelines and over strong sampling and augmentation baselines, and reaches the same target performance with fewer rollout tokens at comparable wall-clock time.
-Our analysis shows that heap-based boundary sampling concentrates probability mass near the frontier rather than on extreme difficulty, that verified on-policy augmentations contribute higher reward and advantage signals than seed queries, and that the benefits become more pronounced as model scale increases in parameter scaling studies.
+Our analysis shows that heap-based boundary sampling concentrates probability mass near the frontier rather than on extreme difficulty, that verified on-policy augmentations contribute higher reward and advantage signals than seed queries, and that the benefits are especially pronounced at mid-to-large model scales in parameter scaling studies.
 Finally, profiling confirms that pool operations and asynchronous validation introduce only minor overhead relative to rollout generation, preserving practical throughput at scale.
-Our training code is available at \href{https://github.com/horizon-rl/HeaPA}{https://github.com/horizon-rl/HeaPA}.